 The Towpath Trail, which is part of the Buckeye Trail (marked with blue blazes), follows the remains of the Miami and Erie Canal along the old towpath where mules once towed flat-bottom boats along the waterway.
 The 8-mile trail connects Providence, Bend View and Farnsworth Metroparks.

-The brand new Otsego Road Enclosed Platforms are conveniently located just off of the Towpath Trail at Bend View Metropark with elevated scenic views of the beautiful Maumee River.
+The brand new Otsego Road Enclosed Platforms, Liberty and Freedom, are conveniently located just off of the Towpath Trail at Bend View Metropark with elevated scenic views of the beautiful Maumee River.
 Reserve these new platforms for a unique camping experience and combine it with a hike or a paddling excursion on the Maumee River Water Trail.
-Reservations open to the public April 11 by calling 419-407-9701.
+Reservations open to the public April 11 by calling 419-407-9700.
 Available: May 1 through October 31, conditions permitting.